Journal of Biomedical Optics

 We chose a canine model because of specimen availability and a bone size similar to human bone.
 We selected the tibia, a site that is clinically important and has relatively few overlying soft tissues.
 Measurements were made on the medial surface, where the only additional optical barrier is the crural extensor retinaculum ligament.
 The canine hind limb was harvested from an animal euthanized in an approved (UCUCA) University of Michigan study.
 The section of the limb distal to the knee was excised and scanned using in vivo micro-CT (eXplore Locus RS, GE Healthcare, Ontario, Canada).
 The tibia was scanned at80kV" role="presentation">80kV and 450μA" role="presentation">450μA with an exposure time of 100ms" role="presentation">100ms using a 360-deg scan technique.
 The image was reconstructed at a 93-μm" role="presentation">93-μm voxel resolution [Fig. 1a ].

 Schulmerich, Matthew V.; Cole, Jacqueline H.; Dooley, Kathryn A.; Morris, Michael D.; Kreider, Jaclynn M.; Goldstein, Steven A.; Srinivasan, Subhadra; and Pogue, Brian W., "Non-Invasive Raman Tomographic Imaging of Canine Bone Tissue" (2008).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3632.